duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ---

 In essence:
-- we are in a safe setaet if there is at least one sequence of resource allocations to processes that does not result in a deadlock
+- we are in a safe state if there is at least one sequence of resource allocations to processes that does not result in a deadlock
 - for $i\in[0..n]$
   - compare the available with the need vector
   - if the available is lesser than the need vector then unsafe